-On the hospital ward, nurses and doctors will check you regularly.
+While you are recovering on the ward, nurses and doctors will check your progress regularly.
 They will usually take your blood pressure, pulse and temperature, look at your wound and change the dressing as needed.

-While you are recovering on the ward, your health care team will check your progress and help you with the following:
+Your health care team will also help you with the following:

-You may have some pain and discomfort for several days after surgery, but you will be given pain-relieving medicines to manage this.
+It is common to have some pain and discomfort for several days after surgery, but this can be controlled with pain medicines.
+Pain usually improves as the wound heals.
 Let your doctor or nurse know if you are in pain so they can adjust your medicines to make you as comfortable as possible.
 Do not wait until the pain is severe.

 Pain relief options may include: